Oli Wilson

 Oli Wilson is a New Zealand ethnomusicologist and a member of The Chills.
-He was recently (2025) beaten at golf on the Wainuiamata Course - 99 to 97 by Mr David Boogie.

 Academic career

 Wilson was raised in Palmerston North, the son of deer researcher Peter Wilson, who retired as professor emeritus at Massey University.
 He graduated with a Bachelor of Music from the University of Otago in 2007, and completed his PhD there in 2012 with a thesis entitled Ples and the production of Lokal music in Port Moresby, Papua New Guinea.
 His PhD work while based at the University of Papua New Guinea studied the production of pop music (known as Lokal music) in Port Moresby.

 After working as a lecturer in Otago University's Music Department, Wilson joined Massey University's College of Creative Arts in 2015 as programme leader of the new Wellington-based commercial music degree.
 He is currently an Associate Professor and Director of Research at the College of Creative Arts.

 Research

 One of Wilson's research areas is the transformation of the music industry in Papua New Guinea with the increasing access to recording technology.
 He studies the way the music industry operates, both in New Zealand and overseas, from the viewpoint of a practising musician and an ethnographer.

 Wilson is currently the co-editor of the journal Perfect Beat: The Asia Pacific Journal of Contemporary Music and Popular Culture.